newsboat/newsboat/README.md

 You'll probably want to run the tests; here's how:

-	$ make -j5 PROFILE=1 all test  # 5 is CPU cores + 1, to parallelize the build
+	$ TMPDIR=/dev/shm make -j5 PROFILE=1 check

-	$ (cd test && TMPDIR=/dev/shm ./test --order rand) && cargo test
+The "5" here is the number of CPU cores in your machine *plus one*.
+This parallelises the build.
+Rust tests already utilize as many cores as they can, but if you want to limit them, use the `RUST_TEST_THREADS` environment variable.

-Note the use of ramdisk as `TMPDIR`: some tests create temporary files, which slows them down if `TMPDIR` is on HDD or even SSD.
+`/dev/shm` is a "ramdisk", i.e. a virtual disk stored in the RAM.
+The tests create a lot of temporary files, and benefit from fast storage; a ramdisk is even better than an SSD.

 Newsboat can also be [built in Docker](doc/docker.md).